3 Steps to Project Control

 My Tasks My Tasks — View all assigned work at a glance

 Open it up and instantly see all tasks currently assigned to you, plus monitor the status of projects and work packages you're responsible for.
-Task due soon?
-The deadline turns orange to alert you.
+Multiple viewing perspectives:

 Step 3: Track & Analyze Project Status